1. Network connectivity in ADHD¶

-Quite a few studies analyzed the connectivity of different brain networks in ADHD.
+Several studies have analyzed the connectivity of different brain networks in ADHD.

 One study compared 4 of these studies and found large inconsistencies.
-Divergent connectivity between default mode network and executive network in ADHD was found to be robust.
-Further, consistency of results was greatest in ADHD-C. It is possible that the different ADHD subtypes show substantial differences in their brain network connectivity.
+A deviating connectivity between default mode network and executive network in ADHD proved to be robust.
+Furthermore, the consistency of the results was greatest in ADHD-C. It is possible that the different ADHD subtypes exhibit considerable differences in the connectivity of their brain networks.

-One study achieved an ADHD diagnostic accuracy of 73 % (specificity 91.6 %, sensitivity 65.5 %) by means of a machine learning driven analysis of functional connectivity.
-These are still not very helpful values for a diagnosis in practice.
+One study achieved an ADHD diagnostic accuracy of 73 % (specificity 91.6 %, sensitivity 65.5 %) using an analysis of functional connectivity controlled by machine learning.
+In practice, these are still not very helpful values for a diagnosis.

 1.1.
 Frontal-parietal attention network in ADHD¶